-What this book has argued is that while we traditionally think that the law main purpose is to protect us from the bad people who breach contracts, make noise nuisance in public places engage in corrupt behaviors, steal intellectual property, incite in face book, cut in lines or use nepotism to advance, this book, suggest that it is the good people that we need to worry about.
-The literature on behavioral ethics, which I have relied upon, suggest that the treatment of the good people who are in charge of many of these bad behavior is the neglected task of the law in general and of the behavioral approach to law in particular.
-The move from focusing on
+Although we traditionally think that the law’s main purpose is to protect us from the bad people who breach contracts, make a nuisance of themselves in public places, engage in corrupt behaviors, steal intellectual property, use damaging speech on Facebook, cut in lines, or use nepotism to advance their careers, this book suggests that it is the good people whom we need to worry about.
+Behavioral ethics claims that the treatment of the good people who commit many of these bad behaviors is the neglected task of the law.

-In contrast to the traditional approach which suggest that we need to focus on optimism bias when we try to understand why is it that people are in court.
-The behavioral ethics approach suggest that people go to court because the fail to fully capture how problematic is their behavior, due to the functioning of various mechanisms that prevent people from recognizing the wrong doing in their behavior.
+In contrast to the traditional approach that argues for a focus on optimism bias to understand why people become involved in the legal system, the behavioral ethics approach suggests that people go to court because they fail to fully capture how problematic is their behavior, due to the functioning of various mechanisms that prevent them from recognizing their wrong doing.
+Existing enforcement strategies are not suitable for these types of people, and so new tools and modifications of traditional tools are essential.

-We have shown that in fact the BE mechanisms can explain how the good people could be seen as responsible for many of the bad deeds which happen in society.
-The main argument of the book was that the existing enforcement strategies are not suitable for these type of people and new tools as well as new modifications are needed for the more traditional tools.

-This the bad man of Holmes model was attacked from numerous directions: Limited cognition, caring about others fairness and more.

-In chapter 2 We have shown that a set of mechanisms such as moral forgetting and motivated blindness prevents people from recognizing the wrong-doing in their behavior, various mechanism that we have reviewed demonstrated people inability to recognize their own unethicality.
-We argued that these mechanisms which suggest both deliberate and non-deliberate mechanism that prevents people from understanding and abstaining from ethical wrong doing requires a whole new thinking for legal policy making.
-We argued that many of the legal disputes are not just a product of people miscalculation of their winning chances but rather of their inability to recognize in an objective way their unethicality.
+In Chapter 2 we showed that a set of both deliberate and nondeliberate mechanisms such as moral forgetting and motivated blindness prevent people from recognizing the wrongdoing in their behavior and their own unethicality.
+Many legal disputes are not a product of people miscalculating their winning chances, but rather of their inability to recognize in an objective way their unethicality.